 1. Check the top SERP results

-This will give you a fair idea of what range your blog post should be in.
-You can copy-paste each of the blog posts into a word count checker, or use any SEO tool to look at the word count for the top 10 articles.
+This will give you a fair idea of what range your blog post should fall into.
+You can copy-paste each of the blog posts into a word count checker, or use any SEO tool to quickly analyze the average blog post length for the top 10 articles.

 But, this strategy may not always work.
 For example, let’s look at the top results for a random keyword, say “digital marketing strategy.”